 A Galactic Legal Battle: Explaining Probate Through "Star Wars" References

-Remember in Star Wars: A New Hope when Han, Luke, Chewy and Princess Leia slide down the trash chute and subsequently find themselves in a giant garbage compactor getting squeezed from both sides?
+Remember in Star Wars: A New Hope when Han, Luke, Chewy and Princess Leia slide down the trash chute and subsequently find themselves in a giant trash compactor getting squeezed from both sides?

 Well, that’s kind of like probate.
 It’s a giant posthumous squeeze.